traPtitech/NeoShowcase/docs/architecture.md

 ### Gateway (ns-gateway)

-This is the part where users operate directly from the front-end (dashboard).
+Handles HTTP requests from dashboard.

-It uses [Connect](https://connect.build/) to perform typed communication while using existing proxy authentication on HTTP/1.1.
+- Gateway uses [Connect](https://connect.build/) to perform typed communication on HTTP/1.1.

-Normally, "API Gateways" often refer to components that aggregate multiple microservices, NeoShowcase's Gateway handles all API operations by itself since NeoShowcase's API is not that complex.
+  - This allows utilization of wide variety of existing proxy authentication.
-It reads and writes various necessary information from the Controller, DB, and storage.
+- Reads and writes various necessary information from the Controller, DB, and storage.
-It also triggers events to the Controller, and even if these events were to be missed, the system would automatically recover to its desired state through the Controller's internal reconciliation loop.
+- Also triggers events to the Controller, and even if these events were to be missed, the system would automatically recover to its desired state through the Controller's internal reconciliation loop.

+While "API Gateways" normally refer to components that aggregate multiple microservices, NeoShowcase's "Gateway" handles all API operations by itself since NeoShowcase's API is not that complex.

 ### Controller (ns-controller)

-Core of NeoShowcase
+Core of NeoShowcase: update build states, configures deployments and routing.

 It monitors the state in the database, and each subcomponent brings it to the desired state and eventually deploys the application.

-For the functionality of important subcomponents, please refer to the description above.
+For functionality of important subcomponents, please refer to "The Reconciliation Design" part above.

 ### Builder (ns-builder)